 This place has been assessed in accordance with the processes and guidelines outlined in the Australia ICOMOS Charter for Places of Cultural Heritage Significance (The Burra Charter) 2013, using the Hercon criteria.

 Retain in heritage overlay.
 Change status on Port Phillip Heritage Policy Map to Significant.

-Allom Lovell Sanderson Pty Ltd, South Melbourne Conservation Study, 1987 other names: Flats, Park Lake
+Allom Lovell Sanderson Pty Ltd, South Melbourne Conservation Study, 1987

+Place name: Ritz Mansions Other names: Flats, Park Lake